 Digital Marketing Intern 2019

-You will be sharing an apartment with other Turing Scheme participants and you will have a single bedroom with study space and storage with access to shared bathrooms, basic equipped kitchens and communal areas.
-All bed linen will be provided but please remember to pack your towel.
-All utilities are included, including WIFI.
+You’ll have a single bedroom with a study space and storage, with access to shared bathrooms, an equipped kitchen and communal areas.
+Bed linen is provided, but you’ll need to bring your own towel.
+All utilities are included.

 In the very heart of Andalusian culture, Seville brims with stunning sights and treasured places.
 It’s the centre of Flamenco music and “tapas”, those small Spanish dishes that you can enjoy in one of the hundreds of bars in the city.
 Seville’s Phoenician, Carthaginian, Roman, Christian, Moorish, and Jewish roots infuse the city with design, artistry, and culture from numerous eras and influences.
 The sum of Seville’s many enjoyable sights and places is a city you’ll likely love to live in and explore.

 Interning in Sevilla may be a wonderful way to connect with a local community and immerse yourself in Spanish culture and language.
 It will be a chance for you to make new friends, establish a professional and international network, and explore the nuances of Spanish culture that you might miss as a tourist.